AndyMagwayer/sliding-img-css-onl/README.md

 ![Image alt](https://github.com/AndyMagwayer/sliding-img-css-onl/blob/main/maxresdefault.jpg)

-this project shuld not to be copyright by someone else
+this project shuld not to be copyright by someone else, all issues and about question ask in my instagram page

 ![Image alt](https://github.com/AndyMagwayer/sliding-img-css-onl/blob/main/Pure-CSS-Flip-Card.gif)